Anyone who’s ever been here will tell you: Eckerd College definitely has a secret sauce.

 There are endless opportunities at Eckerd to travel.
 Sixty to 65% of Eckerd students study abroad—many more than once.
 Eckerd has semester- and year-long programs and maintains its own study center in London.

-The four-week winter term offers fascinating and original courses ranging from an economic course in which students travel to Cuba to compare their economic system with ours to a biology course that explores the ecosystems of the Galapagos Islands.
+The four-week winter term offers fascinating and original courses ranging from an economics course in which students travel to Cuba to compare their economic system with ours to a biology course that explores the ecosystems of the Galapagos Islands.

 A fun, active campus